 This is because people cannot remember if what they hear was a myth or a fact later.
 Debunking can serve to strengthen the myth in people’s minds as either familiar or a threat to their world view.
 Begin with the core facts; if it is easy to do in a few clear words, state what is true first.

 2. Precede a myth with a warning.

-3. Include an alternative explanation that accounts for how the myth misleads.
+3. Explain the fallacy – include an alternative explanation that accounts for how the myth misleads.

 Facts and myths about immunisation

 Core fact: Measles and rubella have been eliminated in some countries.
 The WHO has set targets for global eradication.